laravel/nova-docs/1.0/resources/README.md

 ## Preventing Conflicts

 If the model has been updated since the retrieval, Nova will automatically respond with a `409 Conflict` status code and display an error message to prevent unintentional model changes.
-This may occur if another user updates the model after you have opened the "Edit" screen on the resource.
+This may occur if another user updates the model after you have opened the "Edit" page on the resource.

 ## Keyboard Shortcuts

-You may press the `C` key on a resource index to navigate to the "Create Resource" screen.
-On the resource detail screen, the `E` key may be used to navigate to the "Update Resource" screen.
+You may press the `C` key on a resource index to navigate to the "Create Resource" page.
+On the resource detail page, the `E` key may be used to navigate to the "Update Resource" page.

 ## Pagination